Chiral excitation flows of a multinode network based on synthetic gauge fields: Extension of four-node networks

 In this section, we extend the four-node chiral flow by connecting four-node networks to form a ladder.
 As depicted in Fig.~\ref{Fig5}(a), we arrange $N$ copies of the four-node boson-aSGF network alongside one another.
 Every copy shares two nodes with its left and right neighboring copies, and we have eliminated the hoppings between these shared nodes, e.g., node 2 and node $2N+1$.
 The hopping strengths and phases are set to be identical in all copies, and the Hamiltonian reads

 where the relevant parameters are based on the four-node case.
-All of the hopping phases between nearest-neighboring nodes are set to be $\theta_0=\pi/2$ to ensure the chiral symmetry of the system, and the coupling strengths between auxiliary nodes and network nodes are the same as the coupling in the four-node case, i.e., $\beta_c=2$.
-However, this configuration cannot be interpreted as a synthetic uniform magnetic field model because the hopping phases in this structure cannot be the same within a uniform magnetic field.
-In practice, it can still be synthesized in superconducting circuits by accurately setting the Floquet modulation parameters~\cite{SciPostPhys.Lect.Notes2022Clerk}, see Sec.~\ref{Sec:sc_circuit} for details.
+The index $j$ in the second term runs over the nodes belonging to copy $i$ of the four-node network.
+Each node, except the corners, belongs to two copies.
+This ladder network bears some resemblance to quasi-1D topological insulators such as the rhombus chain~\cite{vidal2000interaction} and the Creutz ladder~\cite{creutz1999end}.
+All of the hopping phases between nearest-neighboring nodes are set to be $\theta_0=\pi/2$ to ensure the chiral symmetry of the system, and the coupling strengths between auxiliary nodes and network nodes are the same as the coupling in the four-node case, i.e., $\beta_c=2$; however, this configuration cannot be interpreted as a synthetic uniform magnetic field model because the hopping phases in this structure cannot be the same within a uniform magnetic field.
+In practice, it can still be synthesized in superconducting circuits by accurately setting the Floquet modulation parameters~\cite{SciPostPhys.Lect.Notes2022Clerk} (see Sec.~\ref{Sec:sc_circuit} for details).

-We study the chiral dynamics of this ladder network by initiating an excitation at the 1-st node.
-Figs.~\ref{Fig5}(b) and \ref{Fig5}(c) display the evolution of excited-state populations of all nodes for $N=2$ and $N=6$ cases respectively, which demonstrate that the primary characteristic of the chiral flow is retained.
-The majority of the excitation is chirally transported between the corner nodes $c_j$ [as labeled in Fig.~\ref{Fig5}(a)], namely, $1\rightarrow N+1\rightarrow N+2\rightarrow 2N+2$.
-We emphasize that the imperfection of this chiral flow originates from the unevenly spaced oscillation frequencies, as detailed in Appendix~\ref{ExtendedNetwork}, where we also provide the analytic expression of $P_e^1(t)$ by partitioning the Hamiltonian as $H_\mathrm{ex}^{N}=H_0+V_I$ and implementing the nonperturbative calculation of system's propagator.
-As the number of copies $N$ increases, the timescale for transferring an excitation from node $1$ to node $N+1$ also extends (in a sublinear form).
+We study the chiral dynamics of this ladder network by initiating an excitation at the first node.
+Figures~\ref{Fig5}(b) and \ref{Fig5}(c) display the evolution of the excited-state populations of all nodes for the $N=2$ and $N=6$ cases respectively, demonstrating that the primary characteristic of the chiral flow is retained.
+The majority of the excitation is chirally transported between the corner nodes $\mathscr{C}_j$ [as labeled in Fig.~\ref{Fig5}(a)], namely, $1\rightarrow N+1\rightarrow N+2\rightarrow 2N+2$.
+We emphasize that the imperfection of this chiral flow originates from the unevenly spaced oscillation frequencies, as detailed in Appendix~\ref{ExtendedNetwork}, where we also provide the analytic expression for $P_e^1(t)$ by partitioning the Hamiltonian as $H_\mathrm{ex}^{N}=H_0+V_I$ and implementing the nonperturbative calculation of system's propagator.
+As the number of copies $N$ increases, the timescale for transferring an excitation from node $1$ to node $N+1$ also increases in a linear form (see Appendix~\ref{Appendix:OLN}).
 To describe the transmission rate of this chiral flow, we define the fidelity as $\mathcal{F}=|\langle\psi(t=0)|\psi_f\rangle|^2$, where $\psi_f$ is the final state after a cycle period.
-As shown in Fig.~\ref{Fig5}(f), the fidelity of chiral flow $\mathcal{F}$ decays linearly when the network becomes larger, with less remainder excitation at the 1-st node.
+As shown in Fig.~\ref{Fig5}(e), the fidelity of chiral flow $\mathcal{F}$ decays linearly when the network becomes larger, with less remaining excitation at the first node.